Methods

 A falsy-coalescing evaluator function.
 The arity of this resulting function

-matches the arity of the function in fns
+matches the arity of the function in fns with the largest number of arguments.

 - Type